Sahil-4555/Secure_Hash_Algorithm-SHA1/README.md

 ![SHA-1_state_model](https://user-images.githubusercontent.com/62175306/94359128-d14be700-00c2-11eb-9e9d-8dc78d1fb41a.png)

-## ## Installation
+##Installation

-To use Hash Encryption in your Go project, you need to have Go programming language (version X.X.X or higher) installed.
+To use Hash Encryption in your Go project, you need to have Go programming language installed.
 Then, follow these steps:

 1. Install the package using the `go get` command:
 ```